Toby Johnson (American football): Carolina Panthers

 On May 18, 2017, Johnson was claimed off waivers by the Carolina Panthers.
 He was waived on September 2, 2017.

 Detroit Lions

 On December 30, 2017, Johnson was signed to the Detroit Lions' practice squad.
 He signed a reserve/future contract with the Lions on January 1, 2018.

 On August 29, 2018, Johnson was waived/injured by the Lions and was placed on injured reserve.
 He was released a few days later.

-Massachusetts Pirates
+Massachusetts Pirates (first stint)

 Johnson signed with the Massachusetts Pirates of the National Arena League for the 2019 season.
 He appeared in 9 games for the Pirates and recorded 7 sacks.

 New York Guardians

-In October 2019, the New York Guardians drafted Johnson in the 2020 XFL Draft's open phases.
+In October 2019, the New York Guardians drafted Johnson in the 2020 XFL draft's open phases.
 He had his contract terminated when the league suspended operations on April 10, 2020.

-Massachusetts Pirates (II)
+Massachusetts Pirates (second stint)

 In April 2021, the Massachusetts Pirates (now affiliated with the Indoor Football League) announced that they had re-signed Johnson for their 2021 season.

 New Jersey Generals

+Johnson was selected in the 2022 USFL draft by the New Jersey Generals in round 25 as the 5th pick as a defensive tackle.
+He re-signed with the Generals on October 13, 2023.
+The Generals folded when the XFL and USFL merged to create the United Football League (UFL).

+Houston Roughnecks

+On January 5, 2024, Johnson was selected by the Houston Roughnecks during the 2024 UFL dispersal draft.
+He signed with the team on March 6.
+He was placed on Injured reserve on May 22.
+He was waived on August 19, 2024.